srirajan/athena/Readme.md

 # Athena 101

-Athena is based on PrestoDB which is a Facebook-created open source project.
-Athena also supports ANSI SQL and works with commonly used formats like JSON, CSV, Parquet etc. The idea behind Athena is that it is server less from an end-user perspective.
+Athena is based on [PrestoDB](https://prestodb.io/) which is a Facebook-created open source project.
+Athena also supports [Hive DDL](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL), ANSI SQL and works with commonly used formats like JSON, CSV, Parquet etc. The idea behind Athena is that it is server less from an end-user perspective.
 Similar to Lambda, you only pay for the queries you run and the storage costs of S3.

 In terms of AWS ecosystem, it seems to fit in a the use case of ad-hoc querying and simplified management.
 Looking at other products, Redshift provides a data store for complex, multiple-joins based business intelligence workloads and EMR provides a method to run highly distributed processing frameworks such as Hadoop and Spark.
 Athena fits in between.
 It does not require cluster management but is probably not as powerful.